Add a Network Tunnel Group

 • If the choice is IP address, include both a primary and secondary IP address.

-• A tunnel passphrase is between 16 and 64 characters in length.
+2. Enter a tunnel Passphrase between 16 and 64 characters in length.
 The passphrase must contain at least one upper case letter, one lower case letter, and one number.
+The passphrase cannot include any special characters.

 1. Choose Static routing to manually add IP address ranges for this tunnel group.
 You should add all public and private address ranges used internally by your organization.